 Studies have shown that people are exposed to higher concentrations of air pollution for longer periods of time inside buildings that outside.
-Air pollutant levels may be two to five times, and occasionally up to one hundred times, higher indoors than outdoors.
-These indoor air pollution levels are of concern to regulatory agencies because most people spend most of their time indoors.
-Indoor air pollution can cause immediate health effects, including headaches, dizziness, fatigue, asthma, hypersensitivity to particular substances, and irritation of the ears, nose, and throat.
-In the long term, people exposed to indoor air pollution may develop cancer, respiratory diseases, or heart disease.
+Air pollutant levels may be two to five times -- and occasionally up to 100 times -- higher indoors than outdoors.
+These indoor air pollution levels are of concern to regulatory agencies because most people spend most of their time indoors, particularly those working full-time in an office or other enclosed workplace.

 Exposure to indoor air pollutants has increased over the past several decades because of construction of more tightly sealed buildings; reduced ventilation rates to save energy; use of synthetic building materials and furnishings; and use of chemically formulated personal care products, pesticides, and household cleaners.
 Sources of indoor air pollution include:

-- combustion sources such as oil, gas, and wood;
+- Combustion sources such as oil, gas, and wood;

-- building materials, including asbestos-containing insulation;
+- Building materials, including asbestos-containing insulation;

-- furnishings, including flooring, wet or damp carpets, and cabinets or furniture made from certain processed wood products;
+- Furnishings, including flooring, wet or damp carpets, and cabinets or furniture made from certain processed wood products;

-- household cleaning and personal care products;
+- Household cleaning and personal care products;

-- central heating and air conditioning equipment that contains microbes and dust;
+- Central heating and air conditioning equipment that contains microbes and dust;

-- equipment such as printers;
+- Equipment such as printers;

-- underground sources such as radon and pesticides; and
+- Underground sources such as radon and pesticides; and

-- outdoor air pollution, including pollen, dust, industrial emissions, and vehicle exhaust.
+- Outdoor air pollution, including pollen, dust, industrial emissions, and vehicle exhaust.

 Usually the most effective way to improve indoor air quality is to eliminate pollution sources or reduce their emissions.
 Some sources, such as those containing asbestos, can be sealed or enclosed.
 Other sources, like gas stoves and furnaces, can be adjusted to decrease the amount of emissions.
 Banning smoking and substituting less toxic cleaning supplies, art materials, and paints also can reduce indoor air pollution.